psu-arts-arch-3/art-203/lesson-2/how-the-internet-works.md

 It's entirely possible to create HTML files on your local computer and view them in a web browser.

-In fact, that's what we're going to do on the next page.
+In fact, that's what we're going to do in this lesson.